Nearsoft/jobs/readme.md

 * Some experience/knowledge in monitoring tools
 * Strong collaboration, written and verbal skills
 * Strong ability to communicate effectively in an international environment

+## PHP Engineer
+🦁

+### Candidates should have the following

+* Proven experience working with PHP.
+* Experience using command line to perform various tasks.
+* Experience designing and developing object-oriented software using front end technologies.
+* Experience working with Relationship Database Management Systems (RDBMS) such as Postgres.
+* Experience working with web technologies such as HTML and JavaScript as well as JSON and XML.
+* Experience working in an Agile environment with SCRUM Masters.
+* Ability to evaluate, learn, and improve product efficiency and are detail oriented.

+### Preferred qualifications

+* Strong verbal and written communication skills.
+Must be able to communicate complex information to team, product management and other stakeholders in the company.
+* Knowledge of tools and technologies that successful teams are using to help maintain and make teams more efficient.
+* Passion for collaboration and team unity.
+* Passion for continuous learning.

 ## Front End Engineer